 Christian Eriksen Cardiac Arrest: On Saturday, June 12th, 2021, Christian Eriksen, a 29-year-old from Denmark, suddenly collapsed on the pitch of Parken Stadium during his country’s Euro 2020 game against Finland due to his heart going into sudden cardiac arrest.
 Christian Eriksen’s heart wasn’t able to pump blood to his brain; he lost consciousness and fell to the ground.
 Within minutes the medical staff surrounds him.
 They check a pulse, there’s no pulse, so they start CPR, and he gets one shock to his chest to defibrillate his heart.
-Fortunately, they were able to successfully resuscitate Christian Eriksen, and he is doing well now.
+Fortunately, they were able to resuscitate Christian Eriksen successfully, and he is doing well now.

 Christian Eriksen Cardiac Arrest and Defibrillator